wateraccounting/wa/docs/ManualWA.md

 ### <a name="Install Anaconda"></a>Install Anaconda

 Anaconda can be downloaded from: [http://continuum.io/downloads](http://continuum.io/downloads).
 It is recommended to download  the 64 bits version, because this will increase the calculation capacity enormously.
 However, be sure that your computer/laptop is a 64 bits computer/laptop.

 The WA+ python codes are made for python version 2.7 for Windows operating systems.
 It is therefore necessary to download this version of python for running WA+ tools.
 Major changes are made to the python codes and functions if you compare 2.7 with 3+ versions.
 It is therefore not possible to run WA+ code in python 3+ versions without making some changes to the code.

 ![](figs/anaconda_install.png)

-After downloading Anaconda you can run the installation of Anaconda.
+After downloading Anaconda you can run the installation of Anaconda by double-click the executable file and follow the automatic installation steps.
+Choose a logical location for the installation, a logical location is a directory without spaces and preferably near the root folder (C: or D:).
 This package also includes Spyder, which is the IDE (Integrated Development Environment).
 This is a layout for writing and running python scripts.

 ### <a name="Where to install necessary executables"></a>Where to install necessary executables